 Robert F. Taglich has been a director of our company since 2008.
-He is a Managing Director of Taglich Brothers, which he cofounded in 1992.
+He is a Managing Director of Taglich Brothers, which he co-founded in 1992.
 Prior to founding Taglich Brothers, Mr. Taglich was a Vice President at Weatherly Securities.
 Mr. Taglich has served in various positions in the brokerage securities industry for the past 25 years.
 Mr. Taglich is a Director of Bridgeline Digital, Inc., a publicly traded company He also serves on the board of privately held BioVentrix, Inc., a medical device company whose products are directed at heart failure.
 Mr. Taglich holds a Bachelor's degree from New York University.
 Mr. Taglich's extensive experience in the capital markets and his knowledge of the aerospace industry qualify him to serve as a Director.

 David J. Buonanno has been a director of our company since 2008.
 He is the Founder and President of Buonanno Enterprises Consulting, providing strategic management, supply chain/operations and recruitment services to aerospace and defense industry clients.
-He is a member of the Executive Advisory Board of Bridgeways, Inc. and the Advisory Board of Alken Industries, Inc. Mr. Buonanno has extensive experience in manufacturing, supply management and operations.
+Mr. Buonanno has extensive experience in manufacturing, supply management and operations.
 He was employed by Sikorsky Aircraft, Inc., a subsidiary of United Technologies Corporation, as Vice President, Supply Management and International Offset (from January 1997 to July 2006) and as Director, Systems Subcontracts (from November 1992 to January 1997).
 From May 1987 to November 1992, he was employed by General Electric Company serving as Operations Manager and Manager, Program Materials Management of GE's Astro-Space Division.
 From June 1977 to May 1987, he was employed by RCA and affiliated companies.
 Mr. Buonanno attended Lehigh University College of Electrical Engineering and holds a B.S. in Business Administration from Rutgers University.
 He completed the Program for Management Development at Harvard Business School in 1996.
 Mr. Buonanno's extensive experience in the aerospace and defense industries and familiarity with the operations of companies in the industry qualify him to serve as a Director.